 Voting for all Athlete and Coach awards occurs at the Annual Meeting in the spring.

-Age Group Female and Male as well as Senior Female and Male Athletes of the Year shall be voted on by the eligible Athlete Representatives only.
+Female and Male Sportsmanship Award, Age Group Female and Male as well as Senior Female and Male Athletes of the Year shall be voted on by the eligible Athlete Representatives only.

-All other Athlete and Coach awards in Section 26.1 shall be voted on by all eligible voting Athlete and Team Representatives.
+All Athlete, and Coach awards in Section 26.1, and the ConocoPhillips 66 Outstanding Service Award in Section 26.4shall be voted on by the registered Club Voting Delegates and Athlete Voting Delegates present.

 R-1 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

+Virtual Club Championship Team Award

+A banner will be presented to the club with the highest VCC score from the previous short course and long course seasons.

+Recipients shall be notified by the Coaches Representative(s).

 Officials’ Recognition Awards

 Officials of the Year